 Since 2012 commercial companies have made it possible for anyone to test their microbiome.
-Among them are the American Gut Project (available only in the U.S. and testing only the gut microbiome), and uBiome (available worldwide and testing any site your want).
+Among them are the American Gut Project (available only in the U.S. and testing only the gut microbiome), uBiome (available worldwide and testing any site your want) and Atlas Biomed (available in the UK, Netherlands, Belgium and Sweden).
 Unfortunately at present these companies do not offer much information about the role and significance of the hundreds of bacterial species they identify.
 I hope with this article to help people understand better what their results mean.

 Friend or foe?
 The role of bacteria in diseases